Internships and Scholarships

 The U.S. Environmental Protection Agency is looking for energetic and highly motivated students for summer employment.
 Numerous opportunities are available within EPA for students to gain valuable work experience while contributing to the mission of protecting human health and safeguarding the environment.
 Student summer employment opportunities are available at EPA’s headquarters in Washington, DC, and at regional office and laboratory locations nationwide.

 This award is endowed with a donation from the family of Alfred L. Borgatti.
 Dr. Borgatti, a long time member of the biology faculty, who was an ardent supporter of student scholarship in the Natural Sciences.
 Each year, a biology major will be awarded funds to support student scholarship.
-2014 awarded amount of 2 scholarships at $1150 each.
-Application deadline: April 7, 2014.
+2015 awards: 2 scholarships at $1250 each.
+Application deadline: April 13, 2015.

 Thermo Fisher Scientific is offering our future science scholars an opportunity to win $10,000 in scholarship funding for the 2014-2015 academic school year.
 This scholarship was created to help provide educational opportunities for the future generation of scientists.
 Graduate students or undergraduate students must be enrolled in an accredited college for the 2014-2015 to qualify for this scholarship.
 A pre-selected committee will award two $10,000 scholarships and four $5,000 scholarships among the candidates.
 Application Deadline: August 1, 2014.